sameersdeshpande/Splitly/README.md

-# Splitty - A Simple Expense Splitter App
+# Splitly - A Simple Expense Splitter App

 **Splitty** is a simple, user-friendly iOS app built with **SwiftUI** and **SQLite** that helps you easily split bills and track shared expenses with friends, family, or colleagues.
 Whether you're at a restaurant, on a trip, or just sharing any group expense, Splitty ensures everyone knows exactly how much they owe.